 By Blair Lee, A Voice from the Middle

-Many secular eclectic academics pull their children out of traditional school or never have them attend it because, although like traditional schools we believe in the importance of academics, we do not believe in the way the academic subjects are being taught, the testing culture, and/or we disagree with the subjects that are being taught.
+Many secular eclectic academic homeschoolers pull their children out of traditional school or never have them attend it because, although like traditional schools we believe in the importance of academics, we do not believe in the way the academic subjects are being taught, the testing culture, and/or we disagree with the subjects that are being taught.
 For example, I believe there are certain subjects that should be taught less so that there is time to teach subjects such as computer science.
 (And I am not talking about less time for science or history when I say this!)
 I think that subjects such as math and some writing could be incorporated into history and science so that there would be more time for these two very important subjects and so that writing and math could be taught in a way that makes them more relevant.

 America is a funny country when it comes to academics.
 We want to be at the top academically when it comes to things like beating Singapore’s test scores in math or scoring as well on standardized tests as Finland does, but we don’t have a lot of appreciation for academics in most of our communities.

 There is a focus on winning and having the top scores on tests, but there is a lack of focus on the sheer beauty of learning.
 I think the disconnect between school and the inherent beauty of learning comes about because of the misguided focus on “winning” (AKA having the highest test scores) versus getting a good education so you can be intellectually engaged.
 As I have said before, I am sympathetic to the constraints placed on schools.
 Schools have to have performance mandates because they are using tax payer dollars, and tax payers want to know that their dollars are being well spent.
 So… testing happens.
 That is how schools show they are performing well.
 Most eclectic, academic homeschoolers think there should be less focus on testing and more focus on having intellectual discussions about issues both big and small.
 Not because they will solve any problems (or maybe they will), but just because they are interesting to engage in.
 Interesting people have interests; it is that simple.